AMR-/instruction_graph/documentation/InteractiveManager.md

 The IM is initialized with a library and a memory.
 It creates a Manager inside itself which it uses to build a graph if necessary.

 The **parse_input_text** method takes in text.
-The IM agent will peform any actions and return its response as a string.
-Actions may involve executing primtives/graphs or building/saving graphs.
+The IM agent will perform any actions and return its response as a string.
+Actions may involve executing primitives/graphs or building/saving graphs.

 The IM can exist in four states:
 * WAITING: can be commanded to execute a primitive, execute a graph, or start learning a new graph